-The funding under this project is for the payment of approved costs for activities related to the establishment and enhancement of a variety of problem-solving strategies to combat the use and distribution of methamphetamine and to address other methamphetamine problems in your jurisdiction.
-The allowable costs for which your agency's grant has been approved are limited to those listed on the Financial Clearance Memorandum, which is included in your agency's award package.
+The funding under this project is for the payment of approved costs for activities related to the establishment and enhancement of a variety of problem-solving strategies to reduce child endangerment.
+The allowable costs for which your agency's grant has been approved are limited to those listed on the Financial Clearance Memorandum (FCM) and Final Funding Memorandum (FFM), which are included in your agency's award package.
+This grant was awarded to your agency to address its law enforcement needs that are not funded with other funds, including federal, state, local, tribal, or BIA funds.
+Consequently, your agency may not use this funding for items or services that you already have funding for from other sources.

-The Financial Clearance Memorandum specifies the costs that your agency is allowed to fund with your Methamphetamine Initiative grant.
+The FFM specifies the exact items/services that your agency is allowed to fund with your CSPP grant.
+The FCM specifies the overall amount approved for each budget request category.
 It also describes any costs which have been disallowed after review of your proposed budget.
-Your agency may not use Methamphetamine Initiative grant funds for any costs that are not identified as allowable in the Financial Clearance Memorandum.
+Your agency may not use CSPP grant funds for any costs that are not identified as allowable in the FCM and FFM.
+Additionally, you must notify the COPS Office if your agency receives, from any other source, funding for the same item or service also funded under this award.
+The COPS Office will work with your agency to reprogram funding for items or services that are allowable under this grant program.

-The funding under this project is for the purchase of items and services approved by the COPS Office as reflected in the Financial Clearance Memorandum.
-The 2010 COPS Methamphetamine Initiative funds the purchase of equipment, services, and other items that will allow recipients the opportunity to establish and enhance a variety of projects to encourage the continuation and advancement of community policing efforts within their jurisdictions to combat the use and distribution of methamphetamine.
+The funding under this project is for the purchase of items and services approved by the COPS Office as reflected in the FFM.
+The CSPP funds the hiring of personnel and purchase of equipment, services, and other items that will allow recipients the opportunity to establish and enhance strategies to locate, arrest, and prosecute child sexual predators and to enforce state sex offender registration laws.

-To be eligible for payment under this grant, the purchase of approved items must be made after the grant award start date and comply with the guidelines described in Section III, "Accessing Grant Funds," of this manual.
+To be eligible for payment under this grant, the purchase and/or hire of approved items/personnel must be made after the grant award start date and comply with the guidelines described in Section III, "Accessing Grant Funds," of this manual.
 Section IV, "Financial Record Maintenance," outlines the types of records you must keep to document that you followed this grant condition.
-Purchases must also reflect the costs that were approved as shown in the Financial Clearance Memorandum.
+Purchases must also reflect the costs that were approved as shown in the FFM.

-Refer to your Financial Clearance Memorandum for the list of approved allowable costs.
-Listed below are the budget categories that may appear on your Financial Clearance Memorandum.
-As long as funds are spent during the grant period on the equipment and technology, supplies, travel, contracts/consultants, salaries and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the Financial Clearance Memorandum, this grant condition will be satisfied.
+Refer to your FCM and FFM for the list of approved allowable costs.
+Listed below are the budget categories that may appear on your FCM.
+As long as funds are spent during the grant period on the equipment and technology, supplies, travel, contracts/consultants, salaries and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the FFM and FCM, this grant condition will be satisfied.